fikiap23/Posivibes-v2/README.md

 Welcome to PosiVibes – a full-stack social media application built with the MERN stack.

+## Project Origin

+This project was originally developed as a college assignment by Fiki Aprian.
+As part of the learning process, it served as a practical exploration of building a full-stack social media application using the MERN stack.

+## Open Source Contribution

+Now, I have decided to share this project with the open-source community.
+My intention is to contribute to the community's knowledge and provide a starting point for others interested in MERN stack development.
+Feel free to explore, use, and contribute to the project!

 ## Overview

 PosiVibes is an open-source social media application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It aims to spread positivity and connect people in a friendly and uplifting online community.